csmpls/cdls/wiki/cdls.md

-async save
+autocomplete page names when you type [[

-autocomplete tag names
+maybe a subtle popup with "rooms youve recently visited"